Benetton B194: Schumacher

 The car was very competitive in the hands of Michael Schumacher.
-Schumacher won six of the first seven races of the season after his main rival, Ayrton Senna, was killed at the San Marino Grand Prix.
-Schumacher himself was subject to controversy, after being disqualified from the British Grand Prix and then the Belgian Grand Prix which allowed Damon Hill to cut into the German's points lead and as they came to the final race in Australia, Hill, and Schumacher was separated by one point.
+Schumacher won six of the first seven races of the season after his initial main rival, Ayrton Senna, was killed at the San Marino Grand Prix.
+Schumacher himself was subject to controversy, after being disqualified from the British Grand Prix and then the Belgian Grand Prix which allowed Damon Hill to cut into the German's points lead and as they came to the final race in Australia, Hill and Schumacher were separated by one point.
 A contentious collision between Hill and Schumacher ended the 1994 drivers' title in Schumacher's favour.

 Starting with the 1994 Pacific Grand Prix, Schumacher's car was adorned with small red accents, presumably to help spectators and television commentators distinguish his car from that of his teammates.
 During the preceding race, announcers from both ESPN and the BBC twice mistook the no. 6 Benetton as the no. 5 car.
 Schumacher commented years later that the B194 was actually quite a handful to drive, being twitchy at the rear end.